-A key ingredient of the present paper are deep results of Schlickewei and Schmidt \cite{SchlickeweiS00} and of Amoroso and Viada~\cite{AV09} that yield explicit bounds on the number of solutions of certain polynomial-exponential Diophantine equations.
-Indeed, it is striking that while there is no known method to elicit the zero set of a given non-degenerate LRS, thanks to the above mentioned results there are fully explicit upper bounds (depending only on the order of the recurrence) on the cardinality of its zero set.
-Such bounds do not suffice to solve the Skolem Problem, which would require effective bounds on the \emph{magnitude} of the zeros of an LRS\@.
+Key ingredients of the present paper are deep results of Schlickewei and Schmidt \cite{SchlickeweiS00} and of Amoroso and Viada~\cite{AV09} that yield explicit bounds on the number of solutions of certain exponential-polynomial Diophantine equations.
+Indeed, it is striking that while there is no known method to determine the zero set of a given non-degenerate LRS, thanks to the above-mentioned results there are fully explicit upper bounds (depending only on the order of the recurrence) on the cardinality of its zero set.
+Such bounds do not suffice to solve the Skolem Problem, which would require either knowing the precise number of zeros or having effective upper bounds on the \emph{magnitude} of the zeros of a given LRS\@.
 The main idea of our approach is to leverage explicit upper bounds on the number of zeros of polynomial-exponential equations to obtain bounds on the magnitude of the zeros of LRS\@.
-Specifically, our Universal Skolem Set $\mathcal S$ consists of positive integers $n$ that admit sufficiently many representations of the form $n=Pq+a$, with $P,q$ prime and $q,a$ logarithmic in $n$.
-Given an LRS $\langle u_n\rangle_{n=0}^\infty$, we associate with the equation $u_n=0$ a \emph{companion equation} such that each representation of $n$ yields a solution of the companion equation.
-We then use upper bounds on the number of solutions of the companion equation to derive upper bounds on the magnitude of~$n$.
-In general, we believe that such a transfer principle is a promising direction to make progress on the Skolem Problem.
+We sketch this idea below, eliding many subtle technical details.